influxdata/docs-v2/content/kapacitor/v1.6/working/api.md

 >NOTE: Deleting a non-existent recording is not an error and will return a 204 success.

-### Listing recordings
+### List recordings

-To list all recordings make a GET request to the `/kapacitor/v1/recordings` endpoint.
+To list all recordings, make a GET request to the `/kapacitor/v1/recordings` endpoint.
 Recordings are sorted by date.

 | Query Parameter | Default | Purpose                                                                                                                                           |